 Freedom in marriage

 I know some of you are looking at the third definition of commitment as a bad thing.
 I guess that’s why people say that being married is being tied down.
 But it is not!
-There is freedom in our marriages, just like there is freedom in Christ.
+There is freedom in a marriage for life, just like there is freedom in Christ for life.

 Galatians 5:13-14 says, “For you were called to freedom, brothers.
 Only do not use your freedom as an opportunity for the flesh, but through love serve one another.
 For the whole law is fulfilled in one word: “You shall love your neighbor as yourself.”